TingPing/tingping.github.io/_posts/2017-05-11-flatpak-theming.md

 This process will likely be automated by Gnome-Software at some point.
 The `flatpak` tool doesn't depend upon Gtk so it will not automatically detect your theme.

+Themes are picked up via GtkSettings, which means you require a settings-daemon running to set this.
+On GNOME this will already be running but for other desktops you can run `gsd-xsettings` directly in your libexec directory provided by `gnome-settings-daemon`.

 If you use the *Global Dark Theme* option in `gnome-tweak-tool` it will not work as that simply writes to `settings.ini` which isn't available in the sandbox.
 Use dark versions of the theme instead if they exist.